kovidgoyal/calibre/manual/catalogs.rst

 .. _catalog_tut:

-Creating AZW3 • EPUB • MOBI Catalogs
+Creating AZW3 • EPUB • MOBI catalogs
 =====================================

 calibre's Create catalog feature enables you to create a catalog of your library in a variety of formats.
 This help file describes cataloging options when generating a catalog in AZW3, EPUB and MOBI formats.